 Before we can open an account for you with our bank partner, we need to go through the Know Your Customer (KYC) process.
-This means collecting your legal information, including your legal first and last name, date of birth, social security number and legal address, in order to verify your identity.
+This means collecting your legal information in order to verify your identity.
+Here is what the KYC process looks like:

-Most of the time, this process happens in a few seconds, and we're able to open your new savings account immediately.
+For U.S. Citizens the required legal information includes: your legal first and last name, date of birth, social security number and legal address.
+Most of the time, the verification process happens in a few seconds, and we're able to open your new savings account immediately.

 If you're required to go through additional verification, we'll be sure to notify you once your account is active so you can start saving according to your plan.